Lack of virus testing stokes fears in world's refugee camps

 There are over 70 million people worldwide who have been driven from their homes by war and unrest, up to 10 million are packed into refugee camps and informal settlements, and almost none have been tested for the coronavirus.

-While the relative isolation of many camps may have slowed the virus' spread, none is hermetically sealed.
-Without testing, as the world has seen repeatedly, the virus can spread unchecked until people start showing symptoms.
-That could have catastrophic results among the world's refugees: There will be few if any intensive care beds or ventilators for them.
+While the relative isolation of many camps may have slowed the virus’ spread, none is hermetically sealed.
+Without testing, the virus can spread unchecked until people start showing symptoms.
+If it does, there will be few if any intensive care beds or ventilators.
 There might not even be gloves or masks.

 “Testing is in short supply even in New York and Norway, but it is nonexistent in most of the countries in the (global) south for the people we try to help,” Jan Egeland, the head of the Norwegian Refugee Council, told The Associated Press.